 He has his Licentiate degrees in International Ballroom, International Latin, American Ballroom, American Rhythm and Theatre Arts with high marks from USISTD.
 With the help of Wayne Eng and other Board of Directors, the number of entries in the United States Dance Championships (USDC) has grown from 4,000 entries to over 10,000 entries in 2012.

 Wayne has been the Executive Vice President of the American Ballroom Company & Competition Director for the United States Dance Championships since 2005.
-He is the President/Owner of Dance Vision, founded in 1992 – Dance Vision has produced over 500 Instructional Videos & DVD.
+He is the President/Owner of Dance Vision, founded in 1992 – Dance Vision has produced over 500 Instructional Videos.
 He is also the creator of the DVIDA Syllabus used by over 400 Independent Dance Studio & Teachers around the world.
 He has been the organizer of the largest Instructional Dance Camp in the USA since 1996.
-He, along with his wife, Donna Eng, have been the co-organizers of the Emerald Ball Dancesport Championships since 1989.
+He, along with his wife, Donna Eng, have been the co-organizers of the Emerald Ball Dancesport Championships since 1989 and is one of the largest dance competition in the world.

 From 2002 to the present, Jack has been the President, CEO, and a shareholder of Fred Astaire Dance Studios, North America, Inc., as well as President and CEO of Fred Astaire Dance Studios, Inc., and Megadance, U.S.A.
 Since 2010, he has served as President, CEO, and Treasurer of Fred Astaire Dance International, the overseas operations for Fred Astaire Dance Studios.